elgw/watershed_cuts/README.md

-An implementation of the $`O(n)`$ watershed algorithm from Cousty et al. [^1].
+An implementation of the surprisingly simple $`O(n)`$ watershed algorithm from Cousty et al. [^1].

-The paper presents some options for the implementer.
-- This code uses 4-connectivity, and is only 2D and 3D images.
-Since
-  the me
-- The function on the edges, $`F(\{x,y\})`$, being a function on the edge
-  $`\{x,y\}`$ connecting $x$ and $y$ can also be altered, this implementation uses
+The code in this repo is for images only and uses 4-connectivity in 2D and 6-connectivity in 3D.
+The algorithm is more general than that, and is presented in the framework of undirected graphs.

+There are a few choices to make, one of them is how to define the function on the edges, $`F(\{x,y\})`$ where $`\{x,y\}`$ denotes the connecting vertex $x$ and $y$.

+This implementation uses

 ``` math
 F(\{x,y\}) = \min \left( I(x) , I(y) \right)
 ```

-- Another option that was suggested, to stop the regions at the edges was:
+while another suggested option was

 ``` math
 F(\{x,y\}) = | I(x) - I(y) |
 ```

+which has the property that it locates the boundaries of the watershed regions along image edges.

 ## Performance
-An obvious difference to the standard methods is that there are no contours around the labeled regions.
-The actual boundaries are on the edges, i.e., between the pixels.
-In the bottom-right image boundary pixels are artificially introduced (see **matlab/test_watershed_cuts.m**).
+An obvious difference to the standard watershed methods is the lack of contours or watersheds between labeled regions.
+The actual boundaries are on the graph edges, i.e., between the pixels.

+Below is an example image demonstrating the differences in output from the **watershed** method bundled with MATLAB.
+In the bottom-right image boundary pixels are artificially introduced (pixels set to 0 when they differ from the erosion by a small structuring element, see **matlab/test_watershed_cuts.m**).

 <img src="doc/screenshot1.png">

-Here is another example:
+Here is another example, borrowed from the documentation of **watershed** showing the result of watershed cuts to the right.

 <img src="doc/screenshot2.png">

-A quick benchmark on images of size $`\left[n \times n\right]`$ reveals that it is fast, here compared to the watershed implementation in MATLAB R2020b, and the one in scikit-image (not exactly the same test image was used for scikit-image):
+A quick benchmark on images of size $`\left[n \times n\right]`$ reveals that watershed cuts are as fast as advertised.
+Also much faster than methods typically in use.
+In the table below it is compared to the watershed implementation in MATLAB R2020b, and the one in scikit-image.
+Exactly the same image was used when comparing MATLAB to this implementation.
+For scikit-image similar, but not identical, images were used (see **python/benchmark_scikit-image.py**).

 | n    | watershed [s] | scikit-image [s] | this [s] |
 | ---  |    ---        |     ---          |   ---    |